Srujansurya26/Real-Time-Code-Collaborator-Code-Connect-/README.md

 # Real-Time-Code-Collaborator-Code-Connect-
-• Built a cloud-based collaborative IDE using React + Vite with Monaco Editor supporting C, C++, Java, Python, and JavaScript. • Developed Node.js backend with WebSocket for real-time sync of code, tabs, and terminal across multiple users. • Integrated Docker sandbox for secure compilation/execution and streaming of stdout/stderr to client
+• Built a cloud-based collaborative IDE using React + Vite with Monaco Editor supporting C, C++, Java, Python, and JavaScript.
+• Developed Node.js backend with WebSocket for real-time sync of code, tabs, and terminal across multiple users.
+• Integrated Docker sandbox for secure compilation/execution and streaming of stdout/stderr to client
+• Used Supabase (PostgreSQL) for project storage, Firebase Auth for login, and real-time chat for collaboration.